Japan's struggling PM Suga steps down, sets stage for new leader | Politics

 Tokyo stocks jumped https://www.reuters.com/article/global-markets/global-markets-japanese-shares-gain-on-sugas-resignation-as-markets-look-to-u-s-jobs-data-idUSL1N2Q50BG on news of Suga's decision, with the benchmark Nikkei rising 2% and the broader Topix hitting its highest levels since 1991.
 "I want to focus on coronavirus response, so I told the LDP executive meeting that I've decided not to run in the party leadership race," Suga told reporters.
 "I judged that I cannot juggle both and I should concentrate on either of them."

 He is expected to stay on until his successor is chosen in the party election slated for Sept.
 29. The winner, assured of being premier due to the LDP's majority in the lower house of parliament, must call the general election by Nov.
-28. RACE FOR LEADER

-Declaring himself a contender for Japan's next leader, Kishida, a soft-spoken Hiroshima lawmaker, on Thursday criticised https://www.reuters.com/article/us-japan-politics-idAFKBN2FY01W Suga's coronavirus response and urged a stimulus package to combat the pandemic.
-"Kishida is the top runner for the time being but that doesn't mean his victory is assured," said Koichi Nakano, political science professor at Sophia University.
+28. Suga has been an important ally for U.S. President Joe Biden in pushing back against China's increasingly assertive behavior and he was the first foreign leader Biden welcomed in person at the White House in April.

+A State Department spokesperson said Biden was grateful for Suga's leadership and partnership on shared challenges, including COVID-19, climate change, North Korea, China, and preserving peace and stability across the Taiwan Strait.
+"The U.S.-Japan alliance is and will remain ironclad, not just between our governments, but our people," the spokesperson said.

+Suga's departure will raise questions about the timing of an in-person summit of the Quad grouping of the United States, India, Japan and Australia seen as a means to counter China that Washington has been looking to host this fall.
+RACE FOR LEADER

-Kono has led Japan's rocky inoculation drive but remains high on the list of lawmakers voters want to see succeed Suga.
-Kono did not deny media reports but stopped short of declaring his candidacy, telling reporters he wanted to carefully consult with party colleagues first.
-A former foreign and defence minister, Kono, 58, is popular with younger voters after building support through Twitter, where he has 2.3 million followers - a rarity in Japanese politics dominated by men who are older and less social media-savvy.
+Kono has led Japan's rocky inoculation drive, but remains high on the list of lawmakers voters want to see succeed Suga.
+Kono has stopped short of declaring his candidacy, telling reporters he wanted to carefully consult with party colleagues first.
+A former foreign and defence minister, Kono, 58, is popular with younger voters after building support through Twitter, where he has 2.3 million followers - a rarity in Japanese politics dominated by older men who are less social media-savvy.

 Abe's stance will be closely watched given his influence inside the two largest factions of the LDP and among conservative MPs, experts say.
-The LDP-led coalition is not expected to lose its majority in the lower house, but forecasts suggest the party could lose the majority that it holds on its own, an outcome that would weaken whoever leads the party next.
+The LDP-led coalition is not expected to lose its lower house majority, but forecasts suggest the LDP could lose the majority that it holds on its own, an outcome that would weaken whoever leads the party next.

-"Stock prices are rising based on a view that the chance of LDP's defeat in the general election has diminished because anyone other than Suga will be able to regain popularity," said senior economist at Daiwa Securities Toru Suehiro.
+"Stock prices are rising based on a view that the chance of LDP's defeat in the general election has diminished because anyone other than Suga will be able to regain popularity," said Toru Suehiro, a senior economist at Daiwa Securities.
 Suga's image as a shrewd political operator capable of pushing through reforms and taking on the stodgy bureaucracy propelled his support to 74% when he took office.

 He initially won applause for populist promises such as lower mobile phone rates and insurance for fertility treatments.
 But removing scholars critical of the government from an advisory panel and compromising with a junior coalition partner on policy for healthcare costs for the elderly drew criticism.
 His delay in halting a domestic travel programme - which experts say may have helped spread coronavirus around Japan - hit hard, while the public grew weary of states of emergency that hurt businesses.